Giving children the chance to play on their doorstep

 - Once you have received confirmation that your street is eligible, gauge support for your Play Street event by talking to your neighbours.

-- Send a letter to all residents to introduce the idea and invite them to an informal residents meeting.
+- Send a letter to all residents to introduce the idea and invite them to an informal residents meeting using our play streets introduction letter template.
 This is an opportunity to express concerns, ask questions and discuss practicalities.
 Aim to enlist sufficient numbers of residents that represent the street and can help to run the event.

-- Finally, complete the application form and email it to email@example.com Don't forget to include the separate document with the supporting signatures.
+- Finally, complete the play streets application form and email it to Playstreetsemail@example.com Don't forget to include the separate document with the supporting signatures.

 If your application is approved, we will provide you with road closed signs (and where needed, road ahead closed signs) to put up on the day.